labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Sequence and Genome selection
 #############################

-Since version 3.13.0, **MicroScope** the selection of sequences and genomes is based on a new selector that has been designed to allow interactive and efficient selection of several sequences or genomes in large lists.
+Since **MicroScope** version 3.13.0, the selection of sequences and genomes is based on a new selector that has been designed to allow interactive and efficient selection of several sequences or genomes in large lists.
 It features selection based on several criteria and suggestions.

 In this section, selection of **Genome** means that you are going to select the entire organism including all the replicons.
 Selection of **Sequence** means that you are going to select the replicon you want to work on.
-When talking indistinctively of genomes or sequence, we use the term *object*.
+When talking indistinctly of genome or sequence, we use the term **object**.

 Sequences and genomes come either from **MicroScope** (PkGDB) or from **NCBI RefSeq**.